Venture Capitalist vs Angel Investor

 What is a Venture Capitalist?

 A venture capitalist or venture capitalist firm is a financial professional that invests in small, fast-growing companies.
-In addition to providing companies, these individuals or firms take a position on the company’s board.
-They’ll use their expertise and position to influence how the company operates, intending to guide them toward success and growth.
+In addition to providing companies with funds, these individuals or firms take a position on the company’s board.
+They use their expertise and position to influence how the company operates, with an intention to guide them toward success and growth.

 Venture capitalists invest in businesses that are considered risky investments.
-Venture capitalists understand that and fully expect to take a loss on the majority of their investments.
-They invest in many businesses, expecting the few that succeed to produce large enough returns to make up for the losses caused by others.
+They understand that and fully expect to take a loss on the majority of their investments.
+Venture capitalists invest in many businesses, expecting the few that succeed to produce large enough returns to make up for the losses caused by others.

 Sequoia Capital is one example of a famous venture capitalist firm.
 It focuses on tech startups, and some of its success stories include Google and Apple.